 4.5 km / 1.
 5 hrs / 140m

-(My GPS – includes Doctor’s Cove and the longer walk from the actual parking area)
+My AllTrails GPS that includes Doctor’s Cove and the longer walk from the actual parking area:

 About an hour drive from St. John’s, this is a pleasant, mostly shaded walk through trees where you won’t have scenery very often but when you do, it is pretty impressive.
 The rocky outcroppings at Doctor’s Cove (1 km from start) are well worth the short, 5-minute detour.
 Then the La Manche Suspension Bridge, with the river below, the waterfalls behind and the views over the bay are all outstanding.